AleksHuc/CPNS-Labs/en/lab8/lab8.md

 0. Use the network and virtual machines from the previous labs.
 1. Safely download any video from YouTube.
-2. Use VLC to stream video content via the HTTP protocol.
+2. Use VLC to stream video content via the HTTP protocol and capture the exchanged packets with Wireshark.
-3. Use VLC to stream video content via a multicast address.
+3. Use VLC to stream video content via the RTP protocol using a multicast address and capture the exchanged packets with Wireshark.

 ## Additional information